Gurvan/melee-bc/README.md

 This will take a while if you process the entire public dataset.
 The `slp` files can be in multiple subfolders.
 Using multiple threads really speeds things up, but only up until the point where the conversion becomes memory bound.

+Note: you need to have Go installed, and might have to run `go env -w GO111MODULE=auto` and `go get github.com/sbinet/npyio`.

 `python scripts/make_mmap_dataset.py npy_files_dir output_dir`